-107. Policies for managing development within a Local Green Space should be consistent with those for Green Belts.
+108. Policies for managing development within a Local Green Space should be consistent with those for Green Belts.

-- 94. Chiseldon's character is defined in large part by the local green spaces that provide opportunities for the community to gather, celebrate, play and relax.
+- 93. Chiseldon's character is defined in large part by the local green spaces that provide opportunities for the community to gather, celebrate, play and relax.
 These open spaces are a result of historical development patterns, such as the local church cemeteries, the washpool (where sheep were herded for dipping) and the abandoned railway line and station site.
-New development has also added important green spaces which give definition to residential areas and, where larger and more substantial such as on Hodson's road provide extensive nature corridors. - 95.
-The NDP is allocating the following sites as Local Green Spaces (Table 3), according to the provisions of the NPPF 2023.
+New development has also added important green spaces which give definition to residential areas and, where larger and more substantial such as on Hodson's road provide extensive nature corridors. - 94.
+The NDP is allocating the following sites as Local Green Spaces (see Policy 4a), according to the provisions of the NPPF 2024.
 Full descriptions and detailed maps are provided in Appendix 4.
 The parish-wide map of Local Green Spaces is copied overleaf in Figure 16.
 Each of the sites identified have been agreed with landowners and are of importance to local people as described in the supporting text.
-They all lie within the parish and are therefore in close proximity to residents.
+They all lie within the parish and are in close proximity to residents.
 None of them are extensive tracts of land and they are local in character.
-All sites therefore meet the tests in NPPF 2023 para.
-106.
+All sites therefore meet the tests in NPPF 2024 para.
+107.

-Figure 16: Local Green Spaces in Chiseldon Parish
+Figure 16: Local Green Spaces in Chiseldon Parish (Dark Green with Green Outline)